PROGRESSIVE RETINAL ATROPHY

-PRA-b is a genetic condition affecting the eyes, causing an autosomal recessive blindness in Bengal cats.
+Progressive Retinal Atrophy (PRA-b) (Bengal) is a genetic condition specific to Bengals affecting the eyes, causing an autosomal recessive blindness.
 The disease causes the destruction of the cells that register light (photoreceptors) in the back of the eye (the retina).
 The research for this condition found the loss of eyesight to begin around 7 weeks of age to 2 years of age.

 Cats blinded by PRA-b tend to have more difficulty at night, sometimes becoming more vocal and more attached to their owners.
 Affected cats typically have more dilated pupils and tend to carry their whiskers in a more forward position.